Contact

 The Proof is in the Potash

 2012 field trials in Eltopia, Washington investigated which of the two most commonly used potassium sources had the best impact on alfalfa.
-Protassium+® (Sulfate of Potash) was the clear winner.
+Protassium+® premium sulfate of potash was the clear winner.

 The Eltopia, Washington plot trials investigated potassium source impact on both new and established stands of alfalfa.
 The four treatment variations consisted of: